Event Invitation

 Identify or clean duplicates

-To highlight duplicates, the desired column can be selected and then, via 'Home > Styles > Conditional Formatting > Highlight Cells Rules > Duplicate Values', a color can be chosen to mark duplicate values.
+To highlight duplicates, the desired column can be selected and then, via 'Home > Styles > Conditional Formatting > Highlight Cells Rules > Duplicate Values', a colour can be chosen to mark duplicate values.

 Excel duplicate values